wafflestudio21-5/team1-server/README.md

 ![Untitled](WatomateServerb5a0fbf282184bd382d60519ffa770f2/Untitled5.png)

+- Document generated using drf-spectacular, an OpenAPI 3 schema generator for the Django REST framework.

 - You can check the details of urls in the url down below after opening the local server.

 ```jsx